 As an example, we created a hypothetical data set based on the low birth weight data described in Section 1.6.2.
 We excluded the woman of age 45 years, leaving 188 women.
 We do not go into the details of how the data were constructed, as they are not essential to the discussion of fitting models.
 A hypothetical additional number of births was generated for each woman and varied between 1 and 3 yielding an average number of 2.6 births per woman.
 We did not retain all the covariates in the low birth weight data.
 Instead we retained as cluster-specific covariates, the age of the mother and the weight of the mother at the last menstrual period associated with each birth.
 As examples of cluster-level covariates we kept the race of the mother and smoking status, which was assumed not to change.
 The total data set has information on 488 births.
-One may obtain the data from either of the two web sites listed

-Table 8.24 Listing of the I )ata for Three Women in the - -
+One may obtain the data from either of the two web sites listed in the preface in a file named CLSLOWBWT.DAT.
+Data for three mothers are shown in Table 8.24.
+We note that the identification codes are not the same as those in the original low birth weight data.
+We wish to remind the reader that these data are hypothetical and reflect the statistical method used to generate them and thus do not reflect actual birth histories.
+As we show when we fit models, the data do provide results typical of cluster-specific and population average models.